prasad-gopishetty/interview-coder-withoupaywall-opensource/README.md

    - Move window using [Control or Cmd + Arrow keys]
    - Toggle visibility with [Control or Cmd + B]
    - Adjust opacity with [Control or Cmd + [] and [Control or Cmd + ]]
+   - Toggle click-through mode with [Control or Cmd + T] (auto-enabled when solutions are generated, ESC to disable)
    - Window remains invisible to specified screen sharing applications
    - Start a new problem using [Control or Cmd + R]